Colds and the fluInfluenza; Strep throat; Bird flu; Avian influenza

 |Read Article Now||Book Mark Article|

 Ear infections such as acute otitis media (AOM) are caused by bacteria, but viruses can set the stage for a bacterial infection.
 In fact, preventing colds and influenza is one of the best ways to prevent ear infections.
-Rhinoviruses and influenza viruses can cause the membranes along the walls of the inner ear passages to swell and obstruct the airways.
+Rhinoviruses and influenza viruses can cause the membranes along the walls of the inner ear passages to swell and obstruct them.
 If this inflammation blocks the narrow Eustachian tube, the middle ear may not drain properly.
 Fluid builds up and becomes a breeding ground for bacteria and subsequent infection.Sinusitis

 Sinusitis is an inflammation or infection of the sinuses, the air-filled chambers in the skull that are located around the nose.
 Acute sinusitis typically starts with the common cold virus.
 A cold can set the stage for sinusitis by causing inflammation and congestion in the nasal passages, leading to obstruction in the sinuses.
 When the sinuses cannot drain properly, bacteria can multiply within the mucus lining, causing sinusitis.
 If sinusitis persists for more than 12 weeks, it is called chronic sinusitis.Bronchitis